vesa193/typeahead-app/README.md

-# Getting Started with Create React App
+# Getting Started with Typeahead app

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

-In the project directory, you can run:
+In the root project directory, you can run:

 ### `npm start`